Extending TESS flare frequency distributions with CHEOPS: Power-law versus lognormal: Methods

 \subsection{FFD construction and fit}

-FFDs describe the cumulative rate of flares as a function of energy, representing the expected frequency of flares of a given energy or higher.
-In constructing FFDs, we follow the approach of \cite{Bruno_2024} by treating each fitted component of a complex flare obtained in Section \ref{subsection:detection} as an individual flare event.
+The FFDs describe the cumulative flare rate as a function of energy, representing the expected frequency of flares of a given energy or higher.
+In constructing FFDs, we followed the approach of \cite{Bruno_2024} by treating each fitted component of a complex flare obtained in Section \ref{subsection:detection} as an individual flare event.
+To account for star-to-star variations in detection thresholds, we applied the first-order correction implemented in \texttt{Altaipony} by setting the parameter \textit{multiple\_stars = True}, so each FFD segment was normalised by the number of contributing stars.
 We constructed FFDs separately for the TESS and CHEOPS flare samples, both before and after correcting for detection probability and flare energy recovery, as described in Section \ref{subsection:correction}.
-To enable a fair comparison between the two missions, we scaled the number of flares detected with CHEOPS by the ratio of the TESS observing time to the CHEOPS observing time for each star.
-This extrapolation accounts for the typically shorter CHEOPS time coverage and yields flare rates comparable to those derived from TESS.
+To enable fair comparison between the two missions, we scaled the number of flares detected with CHEOPS by the ratio of the TESS observing time to the CHEOPS observing time for each star.
+This accounts for the shorter CHEOPS time coverage and yields flare rates comparable to TESS.
 For the three targets without TESS observations, individual scaling factors could not be determined.
 In these cases, we instead applied a global scaling factor equal to the total TESS observing time divided by the total CHEOPS observing time, corresponding to $\sim$167.
-We then constructed four sets of FFDs: \begin{itemize} \item TESS flare frequency vs ED, \item CHEOPS flare frequency vs ED (scaled), \item TESS flare frequency vs bolometric energy, \item CHEOPS flare frequency vs bolometric energy (scaled). \end{itemize}
+We then constructed four sets of FFDs: \begin{itemize} \item TESS flare frequency versus ED, \item CHEOPS flare frequency versus ED (scaled), \item TESS flare frequency versus bolometric energy, \item CHEOPS flare frequency versus bolometric energy (scaled). \end{itemize}